leonardblier/alrao/docs/index.md

 [6] T. Van Erven, P. Grünwald, and S. De Rooij.
 Catching up faster by switching sooner: A predictive approach to adaptive estimation with an application to the AIC-BIC dilemma.
 Journal of the Royal Statistical Society: Series B , 2012.

 [7] A. C. Wilson, R. Roelofs, M. Stern, N. Srebro, and B. Recht.
 The marginal value of adaptive gradient methods in machine learning.
 In Advances in Neural Information Processing Systems, 2

+[8] S. Jastrzebski, Z. Kenton, D. Arpit, N. Ballas, A. Fischer, Y. Bengio, and
+  A. Storkey.
+Three factors influencing minima in sgd. arXiv preprint arXiv:1711.04623, 2017.

+[9] A. C. Wilson, R. Roelofs, M. Stern, N. Srebro, and B. Recht.
+The marginal value of adaptive gradient methods in machine learning.
+In Advances in Neural Information Processing Systems, 2017.